ankity2431/AI-CertsProject/README.md

 # devTiner-web

 - setup the react app using vite
-- remove all the uncessary files and put our first hello world application
+- remove all the uncessary files and created our first hello world application